NexusBR-odessa/shimi_lala/README.md

 When you run the script, it will ask:

-If you are using ServerHive (if yes, it will skip the dependencies instalation)
+If you want to install all the dependencies

 Main ROM manifest URL and branch